 Step 11 (optional)

 Add your SLA breach/warning tags to your sidebar to easily reference breached conversations.
-Follow the steps here to add the tags to your sidebar.
+Follow the steps here to create Views to keep track of tags.

 Front Analytics includes dedicated reporting on your SLA rules.
 For more details, check out our SLAs report article.